aakb/fff_services/README.md

-# Finurlige Fakta Web-service
+# Finurlige Fakta (Quirky Facts) web-service
-The project has been build around a web-service that makes it possible to make applications that utilises facts in different ways and this document explains the methods available at the service.
+The project is build around a web-service making it possible to create applications utilizing facts from "Finurlige Fakta" in different ways.
+This document explain the methods available at the service.

 ## Obtaining an API key
-To access the web-service you first need to obtain an API key for the service.
+To access the web-service you first need to obtain an API key.
 This key is personal and should not be shared with others.
-The API key is free and all you need is to register for it at http://finurligefakta.dk/api-key after which you will receive an e-mail with your key.
+The API key is free and all you need is register here: http://finurligefakta.dk/api-key after which you will receive an e-mail with your key.

-__Note__: If we detect that you are calling the web-service to aggressively or to may times in a row we may disable your key to ensure that the service will work for all users.
-You will receive a mail notification, if we disable your key.
+__Note__: if we detect that you are calling the web-service to aggressively we may disable your key to ensure that the service will work for all users.
+You will receive an mail notification, if your key is disabled.

 ## The web-service
-The service is located at http://service.finurligefakta.dk/ and returns all responses as JSON due to the fact that it was developed as a backend for a JavaScript widget.
-If a callback parameter is given the services will handle the response as a [JSON-P](https://en.wikipedia.org/wiki/JSONP) to get around cross domain requests.
+The service is located at http://service.finurligefakta.dk/ and all responses are returned as JSON due to the fact that it was developed as a backend for a JavaScript widget.
+If a callback parameter is given the services will handle the response as [JSON-P](https://en.wikipedia.org/wiki/JSONP) to get around cross domain requests.

-All request should as minimum have these query parameters when accessing the service and.
+All requests should as a minimum include these query parameters when accessing the service.
 ```javascript
 http://service.finurligefakta.dk/?method=<METHOD>&callback=<FUNCTION>&api-key=<KEY>
 ```

-The service offers these methods.
+The service offer following methods:

 1. getGuid
 2. getFact